yoskovia/python_uat/readme.md

   <summary>What I will (and won't) be covering</summary>

 - Yes
-  - Give you an idea of the types of problems Python can solve and be helpful with
+  - Demonstrate the types of problems Python can solve and be helpful with
   - Jupyter Notebook environment
   - Python basics
   - Rectangular data with `pandas`
   - Practical examples
   - Resources to learn more
 - No
-  - WhIcH oNe Is BeTtEr (R vs. SAS vs. Python)
   - Setting up a Python environment
-  - Version control (git)
+  - In depth explanation of python syntax
 </details>